libertyequalitydata/prifina-dev-docs/quickstart/README.md

 ### Data Source Details

-Submit the data source informaion your applications will use:
+Submit the data source information your applications will use:

 - Data source URL, description
 - Data Model and API Documentation URL if available